Goals of Web Security

 - For what IP it was made

-- When its expected to expire
+- When it's expected to expire

 - What purposes it can be used for